background grid image

 Scaling Aggregate Jobs

-For aggregate jobs that have a very large evaluation graph, the evaluator’s memory footprint can exhaust the host’s available memory.
-This is especially easy if your constituents include a lot of NixOS tests, or your jobset is evaluating a lot of NixOS system closures.
+For aggregate jobs that have a large evaluation graph, the evaluator’s memory footprint can exhaust the host’s available memory.
+This is especially common if your constituents include a lot of NixOS tests, or your jobset is evaluating a lot of NixOS system closures.

 Since Hydra’s main design motivation is to be NixOS’s CI system and NixOS’s tested job depends on a lot of NixOS tests, Hydra has developed a small extension to Nix’s semantics to allow for more efficient aggregate jobs, allowing Nix’s garbage collector to free memory early.